• Skip to primary navigation

 There are several muscles in the lower leg that cross the ankle joint to attach onto the foot.
 These muscles are larger and stronger than the muscles inside the foot.

 The posterior tibialis is one of these muscles commonly suspected of being weak in people with flat feet.
 But all the lower leg muscles work together to give the foot stability.
-One of the best ways I found for strengthening these muscles was by performing heel raises.
+One of the best exercises for strengthening these muscles are heel raises.

 Anterior pelvic tilt posture is when the front of the pelvis tilts forward creating a large curve in the lower back.